MrzAhmadi/Advanced-Layout-Arrangement/README.md

 # Advanced-Layout-Arrangment
-A template for arrangment android xml layouts
+A template for arrangement android xml layouts